To fully explore my transition from Christian fundamentalism to atheism would require an

 forced as a writer to think from the viewpoint of someone (this time a human) who had never

 considered deity before.
-He had to admit that the missionaries were nice enough people, but that
+He had to admit that the missionaries were nice enough people, but

-their ideas didn’t make sense.
+their ideas didn’t make sense to him.

 The subject came up again in Robber Baron.
 Some

 characters believed in a god of sorts and others didn’t, though most of the